OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/almoctane.md

 For adding a custom field in any entity in ALM Octane, please follow the link: [Custom Fields Creation](#create-custom-fields).

 ## User Privileges
 * Create one ALM Octane user for workspace(s) that is a part of synchronization.
-User should be dedicated to OpsHub Integration Manager and should not be used to do any other operations from the system's user interface.
+User should be dedicated to <code class="expression">space.vars.SITENAME</code> and should not be used to do any other operations from the system's user interface.
 * Given below are the set of required permissions/roles for synchronizing entities in ALM Octane.
 Integration user used for system configurations should be assigned, at least, with the following roles for successful and correct synchronization of data:
   * **Leader role**: For reading/writing standard work items such as Defect, Story, Quality Story, Requirement Folders, Requirement Documents, Feature, Epic, Test Manual, Gherkin Test, Test Suite, Run Manual, etc.
   * **Workspace Admin role**: For reading/writing Meta entities that includes Release, Sprint, Team, Milestone